 Shown here is the result of my efforts.
 It is still a little overstuffed, but better than what I had.
 It is made out of goat skin (any new one would probably have to be calf skin), consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
 The pockets fold like the pages of a book with a flap closure.

-If anybody would like one, I will make one with stamped decoration on the exterior panels for $250.
-If you want original fraktur tooling on the interior panels, that will cost you $480.
+If anybody would like one, I will make one with stamped decoration on the exterior panels for $120.
+If you want original fraktur tooling on the interior panels, that will cost you $180.
+I will make a wallet with a single set of pockets for $80.
 I will have to add 5.3% sales tax for VA residents.
 Shipping is $15.

 Download the pattern here if you would like to make the pocketbook yourself.